Breath Prayer

 God breathed life, and the breath of God is life-giving.
 Each breath of prayer sustains our flesh and more deeply embodies that truth within us.
 Every breath can draw us into deeper fellowship with our Creator.
 God meets us in breath prayer.
 It elevates a subconscious impulse into a moment in God’s holy presence.

 The act of integrating prayer and meditation into our breath allows us to intentionally focus on the Being of God.
 Breath prayer is slow.
 It is intentional.
 It is rhythmic.
 It is a meditative, meaningful time with our Creator.
-The one who breathed life into us, and meets us in that breath.
-Drawing our attention to God giving us life.
-Let our breath that sustains us become a prayerful invitation back to God.
+The One who breathed life into us, meets us in that breath.
+Our breath draws our attention to God whose breath gives us life.
+Let the breath that sustains us become a prayerful invitation back to God.

 A Short History

 Again and again in the scriptures, we read that every living, breathing creature praises the Lord.
 We are told that we should pray without ceasing.
-That life itself begins with the breath of God.
-Breath is a foundation of life, and is an expression of the life giving nature of God.
+Life itself begins with the breath of God.
+Breath is a foundation of life, and is an expression of the life-giving nature of God.

 It is said that breath prayer originated by the Desert Mothers and Fathers (around 200CE).
 They would take a short excerpt from scripture to meditate on.
 They would repeat the same text back to God as a prayer.
 Over and over they would pray the same text.